 1. Establish a Bed Time Routine

 In a study of 405 mothers with an infant or toddler aged between 7 and 36 months old, researchers found that having a consistent bedtime routine “resulted in significant reductions in problematic sleep behaviors for infants and toddlers.”
 The study accounted for multiple aspects of sleep behaviors and they found improvements for wakefulness after sleep onset, sleep continuity, and maternal mood.
 What kind of mom’s mood wouldn’t improve with more sleep?!
 In all seriousness, establishing a specific bedtime routine that can be repeated each night has been shown to be very beneficial.
-Some recommend starting with a warm, soothing bath and straight into pajamas to get the ball rolling.
+Some recommend starting with a warm, soothing bath and straight into pajamas to get the ball rolling, along with a pre-bed feeding session.
 You can start this process as early as 6-8 weeks old.